 You’ll be able to choose from a few snack options during sign-up.
 But you won’t find broader add-ons like shakes and juices or extra protein choices like you get with Factor.
 However, it does allow for choosing between regular and large portions, with the latter costing around $1 more per meal than the standard sizes.
 I ordered regular portions and found them a decent size, but large portions could be a good choice for athletes or those with larger appetites.

-Very Little Customization (but That’s to Be Expected from a Service That Delivers Preppred Meals)
+Very Little Customization (But That’s to Be Expected From a Service That Delivers Preppred Meals)

 Before you sign up, you can choose the type of diet you prefer.
 However, you can pick meals from any of the plans each week.
 If you like to eat a balanced diet in general but want to throw in some plant-based meals as well, it’s easy to mix and match.
 However, you can’t customize individual meals, which is pretty standard for services offering premade dishes.